wp-plugins/mfp-mod-wp/readme.txt

 == Description ==

-Plugin MFP mod WP has two main functions: cleans your source code from the links that can slow down his work. and hides with the admin some items in particular version of the engine, links to wordpress.org etc.
+Plugin MFP mod WP does two main functions:  clean your source code from links, which can to slow down your blog and hides some articles such as version of the engine, links to wordpress.org etc. from the admintool.
-Currently plugin under development, but its capabilities are constantly expanding.
+The plugin is developed now, but opportunities of the plugin are constantly expanding.
 Attention!
-Some options may cause astable work of your blog.
-In this case, disable it, or refrain from using this plugin if you are unsure what is.
-The plugin itself does not modify your files.
+Some options may cause unstable operation of your blog.
+If it’s so, then turn off the option or don’t use the plugin, if you do not sure.
+The plugin don't change your files, if it will be deactivated, that all settings will be reset.

 == Installation ==